hamlet-io/executor-python/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * CMDB Version used: <!-- listed in .cmdb in the root of your cmdb -->
-* Blueprint: <!-- output of "cot create blueprint" -->
+* Blueprint: <!-- output of "hamlet create blueprint" -->
 <!-- please ensure you redact any secure or personally identifying information -->